jhilberdink/stock-analysis/README.md

 # Green Stocks Analysis
 ## Overview of Project
 The purpose of this project was to refactor a VBA script used to analyze the performance of a collection of green energy stocks.
 The stock data and VBA scripts can be found in the workbook, [VBA_Challenge](VBA_Challenge.xlsm).
 The original script, AllStocksAnalysis, requires running multiple loops through the dataset, increasing its run time.
-The refactored script, AllStocksAnalysisRefactored, only needs to run one loop.
+The refactored script, AllStocksAnalysisRefactored, only needs to loop through the data once.
 This improves its efficiency and will allow for the analysis of a much larger dataset in the future.

 ## Results
 ### Stock Performance